olavostauros/drakkar/wordpress/wp-content/themes/drakkar/drakkar.md

 ## Support

-For theme-specific issues, refer to the component documentation in `inc/new/` classes and the media guide in `assets/MEDIA-GUIDE.md`.
-All styles are now consolidated in `dist/main.css` and all JavaScript in `dist/main.js` for easier maintenance and better performance.
+For theme-specific issues, refer to:

+- Component documentation in `inc/new/` classes
+- Media guide in `assets/MEDIA-GUIDE.md`
+- Unified styles in `dist/main.css` and scripts in `dist/main.js`